snyderjo/snyderjo.github.io/index.markdown

 - helped a multi-state healthcare organizations reduce costs, identify treatment gaps, and improve outcomes; and
 - consulted with large school district to quantitatively identify and reward internal talent.

-In that time, I have developed practical knowledge of data systems, machine learning, and artificial intelligence and used it to collaborate with a diverse array of subject matter experts.
+In that time, I have developed practical knowledge of data systems, machine learning, and artificial intelligence; and used it to collaborate with a diverse array of subject matter experts: physicians, researchers, executives, and administrators.

 Current role: Data Scientist